 -No more widening roadways, induced demand is a death sentence.

--Focus on providing a diversity of housing types/densities.
+-Focus on providing a

-Stop promising train lines to the edge of the city.
+-Stop promising train lines to the edge of the city.
 If we want a train line from Inglewood to 16th Ave N, why do we have to build a stop to 130th Ave S too?
 If people in Seton wanted accessible transit, they wouldn't live in a suburban wasteland.
 It also prevents the, "why is it $4B" argument.

 -Streetcars.
 We need a 17th Ave Streetcar, I can't believe we don't already.